Juliusfrank11/review-bombing-effect/index.md

 - There is significant evidence that review bombing has a short-term negative effect on a game's player base.
 - There is much less significant evidence for a long or medium term negative effect.
 - Most losses from review bombing are not catastrophic.
-- Shot-term losses do translate into long-term losses a slight majority of the time, but not always.
+- Short-term losses do translate into long-term losses a slight majority of the time, but not always.

 ## Research Suggestions
 It may be interesting to see if the same relationship can be seen in *sales* rather than player count.
 Sadly, information about sales of Steam games is only kept by internal analytics departments or the payed website [SteamSpy](https://steamspy.com).
 If one were to take on this research, I would recommend trying to isolate the effects of price drops, which would require much more econometric analysis than I have done in this report.